ACLU claims Kern County misreported individuals transferred to ICE; Youngblood denies claims

 The report published by the ACLU — titled "Collusion in California's Central Valley: The Case for Ending Sheriff Entanglement with ICE" — alleges instances in which the Kern County Sheriff's Office misreported the number of people apprehended by ICE.

 Youngblood denied these claims and said he did not violate Senate Bill 54.
-This legislation aimed to prevent state and local law enforcement agencies from helping ICE apprehend undocumented citizens.
+This legislation aimed to prevent state and local law enforcement agencies from helping ICE apprehend undocumented immigrants.

 The report begins with the story of a woman — only identified as Erika — who was wrongly arrested on suspicion of stealing fruit.
-KCSO deputies released her from custody after she paid her bail, but did not let her go home to her family.
+KCSO deputies released her from custody after she paid her bail, but did not let her go home to her family, the report claims.

 Instead, the report alleges, deputies transferred her to two ICE agents, "who were waiting inside the jail for her."
 Erika was then placed into a detention facility and remained there for six months.
 Her whereabouts were not conveyed to her children, the report states, who thought she had been killed.
 After she was released, Erika proceeded to the courthouse to pay her fines, but was arrested by the KCSO for failing to appear for her court date.